jonahpatriarche/debuggery/readme.md

 ### No! ###
 After you've marked a Tracker as 'resolved', it will be archived.
 Whenever any new errors are logged, Debuggery will search through the resolved trackers to see if you've solved a similar problem and link to any trackers that might help you figure out what's going on.
 ***

+I have no projected completion date - my work schedule is currently a bit unpredictable.